DSACMS/npd_Puffin/LOCAL_LIBRARIES_SETUP.md

 ## Development Workflow

-1. Make changes to the csviper or plainerflow source code in their respective directories
+1. Make changes to the csviper or npd_plainerflow source code in their respective directories
 2. Changes are immediately available in PuffinPyPipe - no reinstallation needed
 3. Test your changes using the existing scripts or the test script
 4. Commit changes to the respective library repositories when ready